CVanchieri/CS-ProblemSolvingFrameWork/Lambda-Problem-Solving-Framework.md

 ### You're done when

-* The program works on good data
+* The program works on good data.
-* The program doesn't fail on bad data or edge cases
+* The program doesn't fail on bad data or edge cases.
-* The program passes all tests
+* The program passes all tests.

 --------------------------------